King Arthur Baking Co.’s Remarkable Digital Transformation

 Carefully selected influencers play a vital role in promoting the brand and attracting new customers.
 Their enthusiasm for baking helps engage a wider audience while generating considerable interest in King Arthur’s products.

-King Arthur Baking Company’s YouTube channel features detailed video tutorials that make baking more accessible, each racking up hundreds of thousands of views—an accomplishment any company would welcome.
+King Arthur Baking Company’s YouTube channel offers detailed video tutorials that make baking more accessible, each racking up hundreds of thousands of views—an accomplishment any company would welcome.

 All these efforts come together to foster a strong, passionate community centered around the love of baking.